borgmatic

 When you want to replace an existing database with its backed-up contents, you can restore it with borgmatic.
 Note that the database must already exist; borgmatic does not currently create a database upon restore.

-(No borgmatic rlist action?
-Try list instead or upgrade borgmatic!)
+(No borgmatic repo-list action?
+Try rlist or list instead or upgrade borgmatic!)

 That should yield output looking something like: